 In addition, practicum students must meet the requirements to be a volunteer at Randall Children’s Hospital, including: an interview and orientation with the volunteer coordinator, background check and proof of immunizations, including up-to-date tuberculosis test.
 Practicum students must adhere strictly to volunteer policies, including wearing volunteer photo identification at all times.

 All application packets are reviewed thoroughly.
-Those individuals who qualify will be contacted by telephone to arrange an interview.
-An email will be sent to those applicants who do not meet the requirements.
+Selected individuals will be contacted by telephone to arrange an interview.

 To be considered for the practicum, the following must be submitted in a single mailing by the application deadline.
 Incomplete or late application packets will not be considered.